 To target the below use cases.

 To find the popular product sold in the last year Christmas per Store A, so that this year we can target the customers to give different discounts for these products

 Top 10 Products sold

-From the technical point of view, we have large data infrastructure to store this data as well as we need to process the data, for this we need data warehousing tools to process this normalized and unorganized which are costly. and also storing should have reliable as it will impact the data loss
+From the technical point of view, we have a large data infrastructure to store this data as well as we need to process the data, for this, we need data warehousing tools to process this normalized and unorganized which are costly. and also storing should have reliable as it will impact the data loss

-Apache hadoop solve the above problems.
+Apache Hadoop solves the above problems.